 Awards, Scholarships & Assistantships

-- to recruit talented students
+- We use scholarships to recruit talented new students.

 Friends of the Arts Academic Support Grants

 The Friends of the Arts offer grants to support College of Fine Arts artistic projects, events, visiting artists, and student travel.
 Grants are available of up to $500 for an individual and up to $1,000 for a group.
 Learn more and find out how you can apply.